MetOffice/CDDS/docs/tutorials/quickstart.md

-## Running CDDS
+## Running the Climate Data Dissemination System

 This tutorial serves as a brief introduction to running CDDS by CMORising a short amount of climate data.
-Its intention is to provide a minimal example of running CDDS, whilst also signposting some of the other features and capabilities.
+Its intention is to provide a minimal example of running CDDS, whilst also sign posting some of the other features and capabilities.
-There are three main steps to complete.
+The entire process can be roughly split into three parts.

 1. Define the `request.cfg` file and the variables to process.

 2. Setup the directory structure.

 3. Run the Cylc conversion workflow.

+!!! warning "Prerequisites"

+    This guide does assume that you can run `cylc` workflows and that you have access to `mass`.

 ### Configuring the Request